-To embrace the principles of Infrastructure as Code (IaC), Terraform has emerged as a powerful tool for managing and provisioning cloud infrastructure resources across multiple platforms.
+To embrace the principles of infrastructure as code (IaC), Terraform has emerged as a powerful tool for managing and provisioning cloud infrastructure resources across multiple platforms.
 By treating infrastructure as code, Terraform aligns infrastructure management with software development best practices, driving efficiency and reliability in modern cloud environments.

 In this article, we will cover:

-Infrastructure as Code (IaC) is the process that enables engineers to define, configure, and manage Infrastructure through code.
+IaC is the process that enables engineers to define, configure, and manage Infrastructure through code.
 This approach treats underlying infrastructure components, such as networks, virtual machines, storage, databases, and others, in the same way developers treat their application code.

-By using Terraform, you are not limited to Cloud providers.
+By using Terraform, you are not limited to cloud providers.
 You can write Terraform automations for Kubernetes, Helm, Artifactory, Aviatrix, and Spacelift, to name a few.
-You can even define your own provider → As long as your product exposes an API, a Terraform provider can be built on top of it.
+You can even define your own provider.
+As long as your product exposes an API, a Terraform provider can be built on top of it.

 Read more: Terraform Use Cases for Your Infrastructure as Code